 Brumbaugh decided to become a radiologist; Chase, now emeritus, created a very popular School of Medicine course on Renaissance art and anatomy, including a list of documented instances of artists of the era who did dissections to better portray the body.
 And Ladd, who also now practices at Stanford Hospital & Clinics, still teaches a class in the anatomy of movement.

-Photo courtesy Cantor Arts Center
+Photo courtesy of Cantor Arts Center